-1.2 Principal Activities and Nature of Operations
+1.2 Principal activities and nature of operations

 The principal activities of the Company are granting of Lease Facilities, Hire Purchase, Mortgage Loans and other credit facilities, whilst accepting public deposits from customers.
-There were no significant changes in the nature of the principal activities of the Company during the financial year under review.
+There were no significant changes in the nature of the principal activities of the Company during the financial period under review.

-1.3 Parent Entity and Ultimate Parent Entity
+1.3 Parent entity and ultimate parent entity